surniaulula/wpsso-wp-sitemaps/readme.txt

 <h3>The Document SSO Metabox</h3>

-When editing a post, page, custom post type, taxonomy term (category, tag, etc.), or user profile page, you can enable the "No Index" option under the Document SSO &gt; Robots Meta metabox tab to exclude that webpage from the WordPress sitemaps XML.
+When editing a post, page, custom post type, taxonomy term (category, tag, etc.), or user profile page, you can enable the "No Index" option under the Document SSO &gt; Edit Visibility tab to exclude that webpage from the WordPress sitemaps XML.

 <h3>WPSSO Core Required</h3>